-Responsibilities include teaching core undergraduate and graduate courses in bioengineering, developing electives in accordance with their area of expertise, advising students and mentoring senior design teams, and service duties associated with the department's degree programs.
+Responsibilities include teaching core undergraduate and graduate courses in bioengineering, developing electives in accordance with their area of expertise, advise students and mentor senior design teams, and service duties associated with the department's degree programs.

-Applicants for the position of Assistant/Associate or Professor must have received a PhD in Bioengineering, Biomedical Engineering or a related field by the start date of the position.
-Applicants who have received a MS in Bioengineering, Biomedical Engineering or a related field by the start date of the position will be considered for Instructor positions.
-Applicants should possess a strong commitment to education, demonstrated excellence in teaching, and possess strong oral and written communication skills.
-Senior applicants with at least 5 years of teaching experience at the BS and/or MS levels, significant accomplishments in curriculum development, and experience and success in student outreach may be considered for a higher rank.
+Applicants for the position of Assistant/Associate or Full Professor must have received a PhD in Bioengineering, Biomedical Engineering, or a related field by the start date of the position.
+Applicants who have received an MS in Bioengineering, Biomedical Engineering, or a related field by the start date of the position, will be considered for Instructor positions.
+Applicants should possess a strong commitment to and demonstrated excellence in teaching.
+Applicants at the rank of Associate or Full Professor must have interests in outreach, curriculum development, and significant experience in an academic setting in teaching for at least six years post PhD.

 Applicants in all areas of bioengineering/biomedical engineering will be given serious consideration.
-The candidate should have experience on one or more of our research pillars: biomedical imaging and devices, computational biomedicine, biomaterials and nanomedicine, and neurotechnology and computational neuroscience.
-We are particularly interested in candidates in the areas of biomechanics, biomaterials, biomanufacturing, computational biomedicine, physiological modelling, bioinstrumentation, electronics, and imaging.
-Preference will be given to candidates with teaching experience and a record of peer-reviewed publications.
+The candidate must have experience on one or more of our research pillars: biomedical imaging and devices, computational biomedicine, biomaterials and nanomedicine, and neurotechnology and computational neuroscience.
+We are particularly interested in candidates to teach in the areas of biomechanics, biomaterials, computational biomedicine, physiological modelling, bioinstrumentation, electronics, and imaging.
+Preference will be given to candidates with a PhD, teaching experience, and a record of peer-reviewed publications.
 Administrative and/or managerial experience is a plus.
-The department and the College place a high value on engaging students from traditionally underrepresented groups, and candidates from these groups are especially encouraged to apply.
+The department and the Institute place a high value on engaging students from traditionally underrepresented groups, and candidates from these groups are especially encouraged to apply.